Partitioning algorithms for weighted trees and cactus graphs: General (l,u) -partition problems

 \subsection{Polynomial-time algorithm}

-Similarly to Ito et al., we use intervals to reduce the size of the computed sets $S$ and thereby the runtime of their computation to polynomial time.
-Since some of their statements stay valid for our problem instance and notation, we only present the definitions and describe the general method.
-See Ito et al.'s work \cite{Ito2012} for missing proofs.
-Algorithm \ref{alg:cactus} computes sets $S_{(j)}$ that are of size $\mathcal{O}(up)$, with $u$ being the number of allowed clusters and $u$ being the upper weight bound.
-We can reduce the size of these sets to $\mathcal{O}(p^2)$ which decreases the runtime of our algorithm to $\mathcal{O}(p^4n^2)$.
-The idea is to store the weights in our tuples not as values $x$ but as intervals $\left[a,b\right]$.
-Each interval is a \emph{maximal d-consecutive subset} of weights, with $d=u-l$ being the difference between our upper and lower weight bound.
-By using intervals, we have information about the weights -- and hence the possible partitions -- without having to store all of them individually.
-We use this concept to substitute the tuples $(x,k)$ with tuples of the form $(\left[a,b\right],k)$. \begin{definition} Let $A$ be an ordered set of integers.
-A is called \emph{d-consecutive} if the difference between any two consecutive elements in $A$ is at most $d$.
-That is, for each $a\in A\setminus \{\max(A)\}$ there exists $a'\in A$ such that $0<a'-a\leq d$. \end{definition} \begin{definition} Given a set $A$ and a subset $A'\subset A$, we call $A'$ a \emph{maximal} $d$-consecutive subset of $A$ if $A'$ is $d$-consecutive and there exists no other $d$-consecutive subset in $A$ that contains $A'$. \end{definition} We define $[\min(A),\max(A)]$ as the \emph{interval} of an integer set $A$ and by $I(A)$ we denote the following set (see also Fig.~\ref{fig:intervalmerge} left):
+The runtimes of Algorithms \ref{alg: tree partition} and \ref{alg: cactus partition} are pseudopolynomial because they depend on $u$, which is the upper weight bound.
+The runtime is dominated by the time it takes to perform $\odot$-operations, which in turn depends on the size of the partition sets.
+Until now, the computed partition sets are of size $\mathcal{O}(up)$, because we store tuples $(x,k)$, where $x$ ranges from 1 to $u$ and $k$ from 1 to $p$.
+Similarly to Ito et al., we can use intervals to reduce the size of these sets and thereby obtain a polynomial-time algorithm.
+Specifically, we reduce the size of the partition sets to $\mathcal{O}(p^2)$ and thus decrease the runtime of Algorithm \ref{alg: cactus partition} to $\mathcal{O}(p^4n^2)$.
+As this reduction follows the idea of Ito et al., we only present the general outline and show that it can be extended from trees to cactus graphs.
+We refer to their work for missing proofs.
+The general idea is to store the computed weights in the tuples not as individual weights $x$ but as intervals of weights $[a,b]$.
+Each interval is the \emph{interval of a maximal d-consecutive subset} of weights. \begin{definition} Let $A$ be an ordered set of integers. $A$ is called \emph{$d$-consecutive} if the difference between any two consecutive elements in $A$ is at most $d$.
+That is, for each $a\in A\setminus \{\max(A)\}$ there exists $a'\in A$ such that $0\leq a'-a\leq d$. \end{definition} \begin{definition} Given a set $A$ and a subset $A'\subset A$, we call $A'$ a \emph{maximal} $d$-consecutive subset of $A$ if $A'$ is $d$-consecutive and there is no other $d$-consecutive subset in $A$ that contains $A'$. \end{definition} \begin{definition} Given an ordered set $A$, we call $\left[\min(A),\max(A)\right]$ the \emph{interval} of $A$. \end{definition} We denote the set containing all intervals of maximal $d$-consecutive subsets of a set $A$ as $I(A)$ (see Fig.~\ref{fig: interval}):